 Jo Laboff began her work with Screen Inc. in 2002.
 As an integral part of the company’s early research and validation studies under grants from the NIA, she managed over a thousand participant testings with the CANS-MCI and now oversees all aspects of Screen’s clinical services.
 Ms. Laboff has extensive background in providing assessment, consultation and education to individuals and families touched by Alzheimer’s disease and other forms of dementia and cognitive impairments.
 In addition to service with older adult populations, she has assisted individuals and families of all ages dealing with mental health and behavioral issues.

-Ms. Laboff earned a Master of Clinical Social Work and a Bachelor of Science in Psychology, with distinction, both from the University of Washington in Seattle, and is a certified Geriatric Mental Health Specialist.
+Ms. Laboff earned a Master of Clinical and Contextual Social Work and a Bachelor of Science in Psychology, with distinction, both from the University of Washington in Seattle.
+She is also a Licensed Independent Clinical Social Worker and certified Geriatric Mental Health Specialist.

 Screen Inc. is very fortunate to have an outstanding Scientific Advisory Board.
 Each Advisor has extensive experience in areas that are important to the advancement of the Screen test battery.
 Through their expertise in neuropsychological test design, dementia, clinical neurology, informatics, epidemiology and psychiatry, they help guide Screen in new grant applications and in the identification and adoption of the latest scientific, medical and statistical findings into its test battery.